Hinton, Alberta: Getting a pulp mill

 However, in early 1955, Ruben announced a pause on the project pending the results of certain tests.
 In fact, the company had discovered that they would not have sufficient water for the mill's effluent at the planned Edson location.
 That March, Northwest Pulp and Power announced that it would instead build the mill near Hinton, where the larger Athabasca River would provide ample water.
-Under the new partnership with St. Regis, which was responsible for designing the mill, the fuel source for powering the mill was also changed from coal to natural gas.
-Ruben's Northern Canadian Oil had to construct a new 219 km pipeline from Wabamun to Hinton at a cost of $5 million.
+The agreement with St. Regis was that Reuben’s Northern Canadian Oil would supply the power, but St. Regis, which was in charge of designing and operating the mill, insisted that the power source be changed from coal to gas, pointing out that coal’s combustion products risked spoiling the bleached pulp.
+Northern Canadian Oil had to construct a new 219 km pipeline from Wabamun to Hinton at a cost of $5 million.
 The recently-purchased Bryan Mountain Coal Company, whose 250 employees had been out of work pending construction of the mill's power plant, never reopened.

 Work on the mill and pipeline began in the spring of 1955, and in September, the agreement with the province was officially amended to reflect the new location and costs, which had risen to at least $28.5 million.
-The mill was completed in April 1957, with the first pulp produced on May 29.
+The mill was completed in April 1957, with the first pulp produced on 29 May.
 It became Alberta's first pulp mill.
 By 1959, Northwest Pulp and Power employed 562 people at the mill, with a further 600 in woodland operations.